 Japanese rice-turned "power balls" were a relatively unknown secret ingredient in the success of Team Japan's strong-performing athletes at the Paris Olympics.

-Rice 'power balls' made for Japanese athletes at the Paris Olympics.
-(Provided by Ajinomoto)
+Rice 'power balls' in a pack of four made for Japanese athletes at the Paris Olympics. (provided by Ajinomoto)

 At the recently concluded Paris 2024 Olympics, food was an issue.
 Some athletes voiced displeasure over insufficient meat and long wait times.
 Moreover, meals can significantly influence an athlete's performance and the outcome of their events.
 Among Japanese athletes, rice balls (onigiri in Japanese) made from Japanese rice were a popular alternative.
 Onigiri made especially for the athletes were packed with dashi (Japanese broth) flavor and dubbed "power balls."